 - At times the remote control may be responsible for turning off your home stereo from a compressed power button on the remote.

-Your pioneer car stereo is not designed to keep shutting down by itself, especially when you are still enjoying the music on the stereo.
+Your pioneer car stereo is of course not designed to keep shutting down by itself.
+However, several issues can contribute to the stereo shutting down including:

-To keep your aftermarket radio working smoothly requires three important components.
-These are a twelve voltage constant, a ground, and another twelve voltage switch.
+Keeping your aftermarket radio working smoothly requires three important components.
+These are a 12-voltage constant, a ground, and another 12-voltage switch.

 These three parts work together to ensure that the aftermarket keeps working effectively.
 Damage to any of these parts will eventually lead to the radio turning off at random intervals.